-This routing methodology was fully implemented in all Districts in 2016-2017.
 In a heavy storm with significant expected accumulation, the Department begins plowing of critical, sector and haulster routes at the same time, providing more timely service for many residents.
-First tested during the 2013-2014 snow season, the successful new methodology was expanded each year to optimize service schedules and dramatically reduce redundant travel miles.
+First tested during the 2013-2014 snow season, the successful new methodology was expanded each year and fully implemented in 2016-2017.